AymanAbusura/WeatherApp/README.md

 ## Description

-Stay informed and prepared with our Weather App, your ultimate companion for real-time weather updates and forecasts!
+Stay informed and prepared with Weather App, your ultimate companion for real-time weather updates and forecasts!
 Designed with a user-friendly interface.

 ## Key Features